Medical documentation: information and guidance

 Please contact us if you have any disability or condition not noted above and would like to discuss this further.

-We ask that you provide a full diagnostic assessment report carried out after the age of 16 by an Educational Psychologist or Qualified Specialist Teacher Assessor.
+We ask that you provide a full diagnostic assessment report carried out by an Educational Psychologist or Qualified Specialist Teacher Assessor to the SASC Working Party Guidelines.
 If you are unsure whether your SpLD report is suitable please contact us to discuss this further.

 You may already have a letter or report from your GP or other suitable healthcare professional, in which case send it to us as soon as you can.
 However, if you need to ask your GP or Consultant for a letter or report and you are not sure what you should request please download our GP Guidance Form .